-Running an email sequence designed to promote your social media channels can maximise your social reach.
+Running an email sequence to promote your social media channels can maximise your social reach.

 These campaigns don’t need to be complex and can showcase the extra benefits your subscribers can get by connecting with the brand on different social media platforms.
 This strategy is excellent for growing your social follower base.

-This campaign is suggested for those with average popularity on social media channels and who wants to take it ahead.
+This campaign is suggested for those with average popularity on social media channels and who want to take it ahead.

 3. Use Social Media To Grow Your Email-List:

-- Instagram also provides the feature of CTA to convert your followers into customers.
-If you have a business profile with more than 10k followers or use Instagram in-built ads opportunities, you can get the call to action buttons such as “subscribe” in the shape of a swipe up in your Instagram feed posts and Stories.
-These single CTA buttons allow you to lead your followers to a sign-up page or any landing page that you want.
+- Instagram also provides the CTA feature to convert your followers into customers.
+If you have a business profile with more than 10k followers or use Instagram in-built ad opportunities, you can get the call to action buttons such as “subscribe” in the shape of a swipe up in your Instagram feed posts and Stories.
+These single CTA buttons allow you to lead your followers to a sign-up page or any landing page you want.

-- Twitter has also added the feature of CTA for business that can lead your audience to any URL.
-So, by using such a CTA button, you can take them to your signup page.
+- Twitter has also added the CTA feature for businesses that can lead your audience to any URL.
+So, using such a CTA button, you can take them to your signup page.

 - Use Sign-up Form On Your Facebook Page:

 Other than CTA on Facebook’s page, you can also use the method of embedding a sign-up form on your Facebook.
-Using an HTML app to design the sign-up form and locate it somewhere good on your page, you can do this.
+You can use an HTML app to design the sign-up form and locate it somewhere good on your page.

 You can make attractive offers to get people to subscribe to your newsletter.

-For example, you can offer exclusive content to your subscribers or draw their attention to something like special offers for the next 50 subscribers.
+For example, you can offer exclusive content to your subscribers or draw their attention to special offers for the next 50 subscribers.

 5. Upload Your Subscriber List On Social Media Platforms:

 Upload and track your subscriber lists on social platforms.
-This will enable you to follow your subscribers on different social media channels and run social media campaigns accordingly.
+This will enable you to follow your subscribers on different social media channels and run campaigns accordingly.